openscd/open-scd/AroundOpenSCD/InstallOpenSCD.md

+OpenSCD shall be an easy excisable tool.
+The technology allows you to use on any machine that can run a browser.
+In fact you can simply install it on any machine as a progressive web app - PWA.
+When you have access to world wide web we recommend to use the online version

+## Online
+There is no need to install.
+You simply have to go to `https://openscd.github.io`.
+The advantage of this option is that you get out of the box continues delivery.
+That means that any change we do to the software is immediately at your hands.
+> NOTE: We are not collecting any data nor do you upload any data behind the scenes.
+So you don't have to worry about that.
+The internet connection in only required to check if you are up-to-date with the latest version and if not to load the missing elements.

+## Offline

 OpenSCD can be installed on computers with no World Wide Web connection.
 There are two approaches to do that.

 ***
 1. You still have access to a local network (intranet):
-Ask your IT colleagues and ask them to configure a web server in the intranet and load the version you want to e.g. [version 0.2.0](https://github.com/openscd/open-scd/releases/tag/v0.2.0) -> `open-scd.zip`
+Ask your IT colleagues and ask them to configure a web server in the intranet and load the version you want to e.g. [version 0.7.0](https://github.com/openscd/open-scd/releases/tag/v0.7.0) -> `open-scd.zip`

 ***

 2. You have no access to any network:
 You have to install a software that allows you to run a web server locally on your machine e.g [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb)